Scotoma: Causes

 Rarely, scotomata are bilateral.
 One important variety of bilateral scotoma may occur when a pituitary tumour begins to compress the optic chiasm (as distinct from a single optic nerve) and produces a bitemporal paracentral scotoma, and later, when the tumor enlarges, the scotomas extend out to the periphery to cause the characteristic bitemporal hemianopsia.
 This type of visual-field defect tends to be obvious to the person experiencing it but often evades early objective diagnosis, as it is more difficult to detect by cursory clinical examination than the classical or textbook bitemporal peripheral hemianopia and may even elude sophisticated electronic modes of visual-field assessment.

-In a pregnant woman, scotomata can present as a symptom of severe preeclampsia, a form of pregnancy-induced hypertension.
+In a pregnant woman, scotomata can present as a symptom of severe pre-eclampsia, a form of pregnancy-induced hypertension.
 Similarly, scotomata may develop as a result of the increased intracranial pressure that occurs in malignant hypertension.

-The scotoma is also caused by the aminoglycoside antibiotics mainly by streptomycin.
+Aminoglycoside antibiotics, particularly streptomycin, may also cause a scotoma.